 GeneCards Summary for HTR6 Gene

 HTR6 (5-Hydroxytryptamine Receptor 6) is a Protein Coding gene.
-Diseases associated with HTR6 include acute stress disorder and amnestic disorder.
-Among its related pathways are Calcium signaling pathway and cAMP signaling pathway.
+Diseases associated with HTR6 include Acute Stress Disorder and Amnestic Disorder.
+Among its related pathways are Peptide ligand-binding receptors and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and histamine receptor activity.
 An important paralog of this gene is TAAR9.